Self-Supervised Masked Convolutional Transformer Block for Anomaly Detection: Experiments and Results

-We employ the method of Park \etal~\cite{Park-CVPR-2020} in our preliminary experiments, since this is the most lightweight method among the chosen ones \cite{Barbalau-ARXIV-2022,Zavrtanik-ICCV-2021, Schulter-ECCV-2022, Georgescu-TPAMI-2021, Liu-ICCV-2021, Park-CVPR-2020, Liu-CVPR-2018}.
+We employ the method of Park \etal~\cite{Park-CVPR-2020} in our preliminary experiments, since this is the most lightweight and unpretentious method among the chosen ones \cite{Barbalau-ARXIV-2022,Zavrtanik-ICCV-2021, Schulter-ECCV-2022, Georgescu-TPAMI-2021, Liu-ICCV-2021, Park-CVPR-2020, Liu-CVPR-2018,He-CVPR-2022,Vasu-ICCV-2023,Wang-ICDM-2022}.
 The corresponding micro AUC scores are presented in Table~\ref{tab_ablation}.
 Except for a single SSMCTB configuration based on spatial attention (SA), all other SSMCTB configurations bring performance improvements over the approach of Park \etal~\cite{Park-CVPR-2020} (first row).
-To compare MAE and MSE on the one hand, and CA and SA on the other, we fix $k'=1$.
-When alternating between MAE and MSE as our self-supervised loss, we generally observe higher performance with MSE.
-We thus continue the experiments with MSE.
+Our first set of preliminary experiments is aimed at evaluating the capacity of the standalone masked convolution.
+Even without the attention module, our masked convolution brings gains higher than $1\%$ for $d=2$ and $d=3$.
+While adding the attention module is definitely useful, we conclude that it is clearly not the only factor responsible for the reported performance gains.
+To compare the losses on the one hand, and attention types on the other, we fix $k'=1$.
+When alternating between MAE, MSE, SSIM and Huber as our self-supervised loss, we generally observe higher performance with Huber loss.
+We thus continue the experiments with Huber loss.
 Regarding the attention type, we note that channel attention (CA) generally leads to better results than spatial attention (SA).
 Hence, for the remaining experiments, we employ the transformer module based on channel attention.
 We continue by increasing the size of the sub-kernels, without obtaining further performance gains.
-We obtain the best micro AUC ($86.4\%$) with $d=3$ and $k'=1$, while using channel attention.
-We make another attempt to further boost the performance by combining the channel and spatial attention (CA+SA), while fixing $d=3$ and $k'=1$.
+We obtain the best micro AUC ($86.7\%$) with $d=1$ and $k'=1$, while using channel attention.
+We make another attempt to further boost the performance by combining the channel and spatial attention (CA+SA), while fixing $d=1$ and $k'=1$.
 This attempt is also unsuccessful.
-Our final SSMCTB configuration, which we employ across all underlying models and data sets, is based on $d=3$, $k'=1$ and channel attention.
+Our final SSMCTB configuration, which we employ across all underlying models and data sets, is based on $d=1$, $k'=1$ and channel attention.